Soyendril/WorldOfJava/README.md

 ## *Description:*

 World of Java is a Java-based role-playing game where two teams compete against each other: a team of heroes and a team of monsters.
 Each team consists of two characters who can move around on a map displayed in the console.
 The "H" represents the heroes, and the "M" represents the monsters.

-Each character in the game has randomly generated statistics, including weapons and shields.
-This means that each character is unique.
-Each character has only one weapon, which can be either a sword, a mace, or their fists, and they can also possess a shield, which increases their armor.
-Shields are also randomly generated, and characters may or may not have one.

-When a monster and a hero occupy the same square on the map, a battle ensues.
-The program announces all of the character's actions during the fight.
-Characters have an inventory containing food that allows them to regain stamina during combat.
-Additionally, characters have the ability to sleep during the fight to regain health.

 This project was created as part of a Java development training program.
 It helped me improve my algorithmic skills and better understand object-oriented programming in Java.